PROVIDING PEACE OF MIND

 Your will can name the person in charge of your estate (the entity that owns your assets and liabilities after your death).
 The executor (male) or executrix (female) should become your estate’s personal representative after your death.
 This person will organize your assets and debts, decide what needs to be paid, and follow your instructions as much as possible.

 Anyone at least 18 years old and of sound mind can make a will.
-Creating a will can make sense whether you’re married, have children and property, or not.
+Creating a will can make sense whether you’re married, and have children and property, or not.
 A Missouri will is legal if it’s signed and two people witnessed the signature.

 Your beneficiaries can be any person or organization you choose, with some limits.
 If your surviving spouse doesn’t like your will, he or she can select a certain amount from your estate as spelled out in state law.
 Assets you bequeath to others could be property, investments, a business ownership, cash, vehicles, and items that have personal or family value.